penn-wonderlab/penn-wonderlab.github.io/_projects/collaborative-annotation.md

 - School of Public Health, Duke University

 ## Presentations
+- We presented our paper *Socio-Semantic Network Motifs Framework for Discourse Analysis* at *LAK22: 12th International Learning Analytics and Knowledge Conference* in March, 2022.

 - We presented our paper *Designing Support for Productive Social Interaction and Knowledge Co-construction in Collaborative Annotation* at *the 29th International Conference on Computers in Education* in November, 2021. [[**Slides**](../file/ICCE2021-Zhu.pdf)]

 - Zhu, X., Shui, H., & Chen, B. (2021, June). *Designing Support for Productive Social Interaction and Knowledge Co-construction in Collaborative Annotation*.
 Panel presentation at the [I Annotate 2021 Conference](https://iannotate.org/2021/), Online. [[**Slides**](../file/IAnnotate2021-Zhu.pdf)]